pjincz/nginx-cgi/README.md

 * `SERVER_NAME` (rfc3875 standard)

 Server name, normally it equals to `Host` header without port part.
+If `Host` header doesn't appear in the request (HTTP/1.0) or contains invalid value, then this value is set to the reflect server ip address.
+If the ip address is an ipv6 address, it will be quoted with bracket like `[::1]`.

 * `SERVER_PORT` (rfc3875 standard)